apacheignite/documentation/odbc-driver/dml.md

 {
   "type": "info",
   "title": "",
-  "body": "DiscoverySpi was not configured for this node.
+  "body": "`DiscoverySpi` was not configured for this node.
 You can find details on how to configure it" }
 [/block]